Erithrin/sql-data-warehouse/README.md

 3. The naming convention for the tables is <source_entity>_<name_of_file>
 4. I have created a stored procedure for truncating all tables and loading the data into bronze tables.

+SILVER LAYER : 03_ddl_silver, 04_proc_load_silver
+1. Created new tables for silver schema
+2. Performed data cleansing, standardized/normalized data and performed validations to check correctness of data
+3. Stored procedure to truncate all tables and load all data into Silver tables